-This lesson plan will analyze the similarities and differences of three of the largest, newest social movements and examine different ways students can become involved in activism.
+This lesson plan will analyze the similarities and differences of three of the largest current social movements and examine different ways students can become involved in activism.
 Students will study the specific focus of the #upforschool rally, #globalcitizensummit and #peoplesclimatemarch and compare and contrast the similarities and differences between the campaigns.

 Background and Information: